Emulate a slow block device with dm-delay

 Notifications with file descriptors

 Linux is known for its "everything is a file" mantra inherited from Unix.
-This means that a wide range of system resources are represented by files.
-Consequently, in a program, these resources are managed as file descriptors with a common set of primitives such as read(), write() or close().
+A wide range of system resources are represented by files.
+Thus, in programs, system resources are managed as file descriptors with a common set of primitives such as read(), write() or close().

 Along with files, block devices, sockets or pipes, Linux also provides a way to manage some notifications with file descriptors.
 For instance, a program can listen to events like "a file was created in a directory" or "a timer has expired" with file descriptors.

-Let's have a look at a few Linux file descriptor based notification mechanisms: inotify, timerfd or signald and a way to combine them: epoll.
+This article discusses several Linux file descriptor based notification mechanisms: inotify, timerfd or signalfd and a way to combine them: epoll.

 Common usage

 The file descriptor is returned by an init function.
 Most of the time, the last function argument is called flags and can be used to change the behaviour.
-The flags can be set with a bitwise OR.
-Setting the flags to 0 selects the default behaviour.
+Setting the flags to 0 selects the default behaviour, but other flags can be combined with a bitwise OR.

 A new file descriptor is returned if the initialization is successful.
 Otherwise, the function returns -1 and sets the errno variable.